stormfireuttam/Major-Project/Lane Detection/Readme.md

 * Overlay the above annotation on the original image
 * Add text to the original image to display lane curvature and vehicle offset

-The code to perform the above is in the function `final_viz()` in 'line_fit.py'.

 Below is the final annotated version of our original image.
-For all images in 'test_images/\*.jpg', the final annotated version of that image is saved in 'output_images/annotated_\*.png'.

 ![image](https://user-images.githubusercontent.com/40880896/120981980-d6a31a80-c795-11eb-81e5-abfb0028dbe4.png)